 Pikey Peak Location and History

 Pikey Peak is one of the key attractions of the Lower Khumbu region of Nepal.
 It lies in the Solukhumbu district of Nepal.
-It is one of Kathmandu’s nearest trekking spots and peak climbing spots.
+It is one of Kathmandu’s nearest trekking and peak climbing spots.
 Pikey Peak is named after the deity very famous in the Sherpa Clan.
-Every year during July, local people celebrate a unique festival dedicating their worship to their god Pikey Hlapchen Karbu also known as the eastern Chyabu Pikey.
+Every year during July, local people celebrate a unique festival dedicating their worship to their god Pikey Hlapchen Karbu, also known as the eastern Chyabu Pikey.

-Foods and Accommodation in Pikey Peak Trek
+Food and Accommodation in Pikey Peak Trek

 You can choose from a wide range of breakfast menu items, such as porridge, oatmeal, bread, toast, rotis, chapatis, soups, stews, sandwiches, and cornflakes.